benedikt-weyer/streamline-scheduler-webpage/README.md

 - Documentation: Check this README and linked documentation files
 - Issues: Open an issue on GitHub
-- Streamline Scheduler: See the main scheduler repository
+- Plandera: See the main Plandera application repository